 - 5.1 The University usually assumes sponsorship when a University employee / post graduate student has designed the study and/or is acting as the chief investigator. - 5.2 The sponsor is not necessarily the funder and many funding bodies are unable to provide sponsorship. - 5.3 If the University is not the substantive employer of the CI then the University will not sponsor the study, unless the criteria in para.
-5.4 is met. - As a general rule, the University will not formally sponsor an application for research where the student is the CI.
-However, the University may consider acting as sponsor for a study where the CI is a University PhD student provided the exceptions detailed within the UK Nocial Care Research have been met.
+5.4 is met. - 5.4 As a general rule, the University will not formally sponsor application for research where the student is the CI.
+However, the University may consider acting as sponsor for a study where the CI is a University PhD student provided the exceptions detailed within the UK Policy Framework for Health and Social Care Research have been met.
 This decision will be taken by Research Governance, following recommendation from the student's supervisor.